Thomascountz/thomascountz/_drafts/2023-07-30-low-poly-image-generation.md

   end
 ```

 The fitness function is a lambda that takes a `Member` and returns a fitness score.
-The number is the inverse of the mean error per pixel between the target image and the image generated from the member, squared.
+The number is the inverse of the normalized mean error between the target image and the image generated from the member, squared.
 This means that the higher the fitness score, the better the member approximates the target image.

+> 🎛️ **Why normalized?**\
+> The normalized mean error is a number between 0 and 1 that represents the average difference between the grayscale values of each pixel in the target image and the member image.
+This puts the error of every member on the same scale.
+When comparing members that all have the same dimension and color scale, normalization may be moot, but sneakily, we can reuse this fitness function for other images that may have different dimensions and color scales and generally compare the performance of the algorithm across those different target images.

+> 🙃 **Why the inverse?**\
+> When the normalized mean error is inverted (i.e., 1 divided by the normalized mean error), we get a fitness score such that smaller errors (which are closer to 0 after normalization) yield larger fitness values, and larger errors yield smaller fitness values.
+This means the less "wrong" a member is, the higher its fitness will be.[^inverted-error]

+[^inverted-error]: If we don't invert the error, the algorithm will try to _maximize the differences_ between the member and the target image.
+In the case of image reconstruction, this will result in an inverted image (black is white and white is black).
+This isn't what we're going for here, but it demonstrates the different ways we can be creative with evolutionary algorithms.

 > 2️⃣ **Why squared?**\
-> Squaring the mean error per pixel means that the fitness score will increase exponentially as the member gets closer to the target image.
-This is a good thing because it means that as we get closer to the target, the algorithm will be more sensitive to small changes in the member's genes.
-Other fitness functions may be directly linear, and others still may require more complex transformations.

-> 🙃 **Why the inverse?**\
-> The mean error per pixel measures the _error_ of a solution, which we want to _minimize_.
-However, since evolutionary algorithms are designed to _maximize_ fitness, we take the inverse of the error.
-As a result, solutions with smaller errors (which are better) will have larger fitness values, and the algorithm will correctly try to maximize fitness, and therefore minimize error.[^inverted-error]

-[^inverted-error]: If we don't invert the error, the algorithm will try to maximize the error.
-In the case of image reconstruction, this will result in an inverted image.
-This isn't what we're going for here, but it demonstrates the creativity of evolutionary algorithms.
+> In effect, this transformation makes our algorithm very sensitive to the quality of the solutions.
+Solutions that are closer to the target (i.e., have a larger inverted normalized mean error) are assigned significantly higher fitness scores, and are therefore more likely to be selected for reproduction in the next generation (generally true, but depending on the selection function we define later).
+This can potentially speed up convergence, but as always, we should be cautious of premature convergence on sub-optimal solutions if there is not enough diversity in the population.

 Lastly, we define `#calculate_fitness` as a lambda because the Petri Dish framework requires the `fitness_function` to respond to `#call`.
 The framework will call this lambda via the `#fitness` method on `Member` in order to memoize and return the fitness score.
 We use a closure here so that the `target_image` is available to the lambda when it's called.

 > 📫 **Closures**\
 > _Closures_ are a powerful feature of Ruby and other languages.
 They allow us to define a function that can be called later, but that also has access to the variables that were in scope when the function was defined.
 It's like putting a note inside an envelope for the function to open later.
 In our case, we want to define a function that can be called later by the Petri Dish framework, but that also has access to the `target_image` that we defined earlier.

 Now that we have a way to represent a member of the population and a way to evaluate the fitness of a member, we can start to evolve the population by defining the evolutionary operators.